mohamedmagdy1000/Data-Analysis-Portfolio/README.md

 My long-term goal is to become a **professional Data Analyst** capable of delivering impactful, data-driven solutions in real business contexts.

 📌 *This repository is not just about projects—it’s about documenting the full journey from learning to professional work.*

+# My Learning Journey

+- Today I created my first repository on GitHub 🎉
+- I learned how to create a README file and edit it online.
+- Next step: I will practice committing changes.